david415/hidden-tahoe-backup/README.md

 #### development style

-I'm using an iterative approach; that is a polite way of saying that we will soon improve the code quality over time... but right now focus is on producing a **working proof of concept!**
+I'm using an iterative approach; that is a polite way of saying that I will soon improve the code quality over time... but right now focus is on producing a **working proof of concept!**

 This backup system is currently built by wrapping the "tahoe cp" and "tahoe backup" commands...